Course Syllabus for SDMS CME Credits

 No accompanying text or required readings.
 Material can be referenced in the numerous resources listed on the attached Bibliography pages.

-Requirements for Achieving CME Credit: Participants will receive 7 CME credits for reviewing all pages of the activity, completing the post test with a score of 75% or greater and submitting the Course Evaluation questions.
-Certificates will be emailed to the participant within 3-5 business days after documentation has been received.
+Participants will receive 7 CME credits for reviewing all pages of the activity, completing the post test with a score of 75% or greater, and submitting the Course Evaluation questions.
+Certificates will be processed on the SDMS website within 3-5 business days after documentation has been received.